nadyac/Programming-Languages/README.md

 # project

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project structure created with Leinengen.
+To view the source code for this small project, go to <b>project3/src/core.clj</b>

 ## Usage